Gaston900/PSArcadeForever/README.md

 CPS 1, 2, NEOGEO, PGM, driver supports key combination settings.

+Two new folder sections called “config” and “support” were added that independently group the configurations and extra content, so that everything is kept in order in a single folder.

+In the Config folders it is incorporated by:

+Bgfx, Cfg, Comments, Crosshair, Diff, Docs, Folders, Glsl, Gui, Hash, Hlsl, Ini, Inp, Language, Nvram, Plugins, Share, Sta.

+In the support folders it is incorporated by:

+Artpreview, Artwork, Bosses, Cabinets, Cheat, Cpanel, Ctrlr, Flyers, Gameover, Howto, Icons, Logo, Manuals, Marquees, Pcb, Roms, Samples, Scores, Select, Snap, Titles, Versus, Video, Cheat.7z, Command.dat, Gameinit.dat, Hiscore.dat, History.dat, Mameinfo.dat, Story. dat and Sysinfo.dat

 Added 13 new UI folders by default.
  * Capcom
  * Dataeast